-4. Notebook Guidelines
+Notebook Guidelines

-- · Needs to be a sturdy 3 ring binder (with stiff covers) or a bound type notebook (with stiff covers).
-No report covers or similar styles. - · Make sure the notebook accurately meets the guidelines and objectives of the activities in the manual. - · Information printed directly off the web will not be accepted. - · Materials included in the notebook need to be educational, both for the youth and the audience, and should demonstrate that the youth was able to take what he or she learned from their research (experiment, or on web, in library, etc.) and/or activities to create the notebook. - · Work should include references where appropriate. - · Pictures, graphics, and artwork are encouraged.
+- Needs to be a sturdy 3 ring binder (with stiff covers) or a bound type notebook (with stiff covers).
+No report covers or similar styles. - Make sure the notebook accurately meets the guidelines and objectives of the activities in the manual. - Information printed directly off the web will not be accepted. - Materials included in the notebook need to be educational, both for the youth and the audience, and should demonstrate the youth was able to take what he or she learned from their research (experiment, or on web, in library, etc) and/or activities to create the notebook. - Work should include references where appropriate. - Pictures, graphics, and artwork are encouraged.

-5. Poster Guidelines
+Poster Guidelines

-- · Posters must be displayed horizontally, sized 22" x 28", mounted on a firm backing (foam-core board or other), and covered in clear plastic or other transparent material. - · Identification included in the lower right corner (name, grade, county). - · Poster should "tell a story" or be informative to the audience.
-Will the viewer of your poster learn something from the exhibit? - · When designing your poster, you should consider: lines, shapes, textures, colors and placement of items. - · Pictures, graphics and artwork are encouraged. - · Make sure the poster accurately meets the guidelines and objectives of the activities in the manual. - · Information printed directly off the web will not be accepted. - Materials included in the poster need to be educational, both for the youth and the audience, and should demonstrate that the youth was able to take what he or she learned from their research (experiment, or on web, in library, etc.) and/or activities to create the poster. - 6.
-All posters, notebooks, and display boards must include a reference list indicating where information was obtained, giving credit to the original author, to complete the 4-H member's exhibit.
-This reference list should/might include web site links, people and professionals interviewed, books, magazines, etc. It is recommended this reference list be attached to the back of a poster or display board, be the last page of a notebook, or included as part of the display visible to the public.
-A judge is not to discredit an exhibit for the manner in which references are listed. - 7.
-Pay special attention to size guidelines for Flower and Plant Exhibits.
-Instructions for exhibits and related activities can be found in the 4-H Floriculture student manuals (Levels A-D).
+- Dimensions are to be 22" x 28" displayed horizontally with stiff backing and must be covered with clear plastic - Identification included in the lower right corner (exhibit tag). - Poster should "tell a story" or be informative to the audience.
+Will the viewer of your poster learn something from the exhibit? - When designing your poster you should consider: lines, shapes, textures, colors and placement of items. - Pictures, graphics and artwork are encouraged. - Make sure the poster accurately meets the guidelines and objectives of the activities in the manual. - Information printed directly off the web will not be accepted. - Materials included in the poster need to be educational, both for the youth and the audience, and should demonstrate that the youth was able to take what he or she learned from their research (experiment, or on web, in library, etc) and/or activities to create the poster.

-EXHIBIT:

-Level A grades 3 & 4

-Flower and Exhibit Categories:
+Level A: Grades 3 and 4 Flower and Plant Exhibit Categories

-Exhibit one of the following:

-- 1. Create flower arrangement in a simple bud vase, provide your own vase, from cut flowers you grew in your garden.
-(Vase must be no more than 9 inches tall by 3 inches wide, neck opening of vase not to exceed 11⁄2" and be clear or white only.
-Include 1-3 stems of a main flower, along with appropriate amount of filler flower and greenery). - 2.
-Create flower arrangement in a simple bud vase, provide your own vase, from fresh flowers you purchased.
-Flowers should be in their natural state, and not wired for display.
-(Vase must be no more than 9 inches tall by 3 inches wide, neck opening of vase not to exceed 11⁄2" and be clear or white only.
-Include 1-3 stems of a main flower, along with appropriate amount of filler flower and greenery).
+- 1. Create flower arrangement in a simple bud vase, provide your own vase, from cut flowers you grew in your garden. - Vase must be no more than 9 inches tall by 3 inches wide, neck opening of vase not to exceed 1.5 inches and be clear or white only.
+Include 1-3 stems of a main flower, along with appropriate amount of filler flower and greenery. - 2.
+Create flower arrangement in a simple bud vase, provide your own vase, from fresh flowers you purchased. - Vase must be no more than 9 inches tall by 3 inches wide, neck opening of vase not to exceed 1.5 inches and be clear or white only.
+Include 1-3 stems of a main flower, along with appropriate amount of filler flower and greenery.
 Flowers should be in their natural state, and not wired for display. - 3.
-Create a simple round arrangement (small, compact round cluster of flowers) with fresh flowers (grown or purchased).
-(Including the vase or container, it must be no larger than 12" x 12" x 12" high).
+Create a simple round arrangement (small, compact round cluster of flowers) with fresh flowers you purchased.
+Including the vase or container, it must be no larger than 12"x 12". - 4.
+Create a simple round arrangement (small, compact round cluster of flowers) with fresh flowers you grew.
+Including the vase or container, it must be no larger than 12"x 12"